-Masha Ryskin is a Russian-born multi-disciplinary artist currently based in Providence.
-She received an academic art education in Moscow, Russia, followed by a BFA in printmaking from RISD and an MFA from the University of Michigan.
+Masha Ryskin is a Russian-born multidisciplinary artist based in Providence.
+She received an academic art education in Moscow, Russia, followed by a BFA in Printmaking from RISD and an MFA from the University of Michigan.

 Ryskin works in a variety of media, including drawing and painting, printmaking and installation.
 Her work, exhibited nationally and internationally, is concerned with a sense of place as a metaphor for memory, history and the passage of time.
 She has participated in a number of artist residencies, both in the US and abroad, and received many grants and fellowships, including a Fulbright Fellowship to Oslo, Norway.

 In addition to her individual practice, Ryskin frequently collaborates with other artists, musicians and dancers and works as a designer.
 Her work has been reviewed and published in a variety of publications, including The New York Times.

 Her interests include painting, printmaking, installation.

 Apparel Design Architecture Ceramics Digital + Media Experimental and Foundation Studies Film / Animation / Video Furniture Design Glass Graduate Studies Graphic Design History of Art + Visual Culture History, Philosophy + the Social Sciences Illustration Industrial Design Interior Architecture Jewelry + Metalsmithing Landscape Architecture Literary Arts + Studies Painting Photography Printmaking Sculpture Teaching + Learning in Art + Design Textiles